 Imogen: 15-Day Trans Borneo Bike(opens in a new tab) ride with Paradesa Borneo.
 I love cycling and have always wanted to visit Borneo.
 I love how they mix cycling, food, culture, and history – what more could you want!

-Andrea: We regularly talk about how we all want to take so many of the tours that our clients offer, so I am split between Secret Paradise Maldives’ Full Day Male City Walking Tour(opens in a new tab), and Loop Tours’ Swiss Culture E-Bike Tour(opens in a new tab) but there are definitely more than that.
+Andrea: We regularly talk about how we all want to take so many of the tours that our clients offer, so I am split between Secret Paradise Maldives’ Full Day Male City Walking Tour(opens in a new tab), and Loop Tours’ E-Bike Tour(opens in a new tab) but there are definitely more than that.

 Elliot: Sequoia Sightseeing Tours!(opens in a new tab) Love the tall trees and I can’t imagine how many photos I’d take out from the place.

 Alex: I would love to take any tour in Santiago.

 Gareth: So many choices as we have clients based all around the world but I’m siding towards a Flip Flops and Mountains Tops(opens in a new tab) multi-day adventure in Dominica, OR exploring Vietnam with Maika Tours.(opens in a new tab) So many choices!

 Alice: I want to take so many tours!
 But some that have really caught my eye are the Eat Mexico’s Tacos + Mezcal tour(opens in a new tab), snorkeling in the Maldives(opens in a new tab) with Secret Paradise, and the bicycling tours with Paradesa Borneo(opens in a new tab).